orcutt989/pulumi-hugo/themes/default/content/docs/intro/languages/javascript.md

 Pulumi supports writing your infrastructure as code in any JavaScript language running on Node.js using any of the [Current, Active and Maintenance LTS versions](https://nodejs.org/en/about/releases/).

+{{% notes type="warning" %}}
+Pulumi currently does not support NodeJS 19.2 and higher due to internal V8 changes that our function serialization doesn't currently handle.

+See [the GitHub issue](https://github.com/pulumi/pulumi/issues/11488) for tracking this.

+We expect _most_ uses of Pulumi to work on 19.2 and higher except for dynamic providers and inline functions that use [function serialization](docs/intro/concepts/function-serialization/).
+{{% /notes %}}

 Because programs are just JavaScript, you may elect to write them in any manner you'd normally write Node.js programs.
 That includes TypeScript, CoffeeScript, or Babel, in addition to your favorite tools such as build systems, linters, or test frameworks.